Greater Manchester Combined Authority's work to improve the quality and grow the numbers of apprenticeships focuses on these 7 key areas:

 - Ensuring there are no barriers for people from ethnic minorities accessing apprenticeships.
 We are part of the national 5 Cities Project (opens in a new window) and are working with employers, providers and individuals to ensure Greater Manchester has a diverse apprenticeship workforce

 - Apprenticeships don’t have to be full time, and we want to work with employers to promote opportunities for people that may have barriers to full-time working due to caring responsibilities, health conditions or other personal circumstances.
 We’re developing a guide for employers which will be available to download once produced.

 - Apprenticeships also aren’t just for young people.
 Re-training, improving your skills, or pursuing a new career can all be achieved by undertaking an apprenticeship programme.
-Working with the Greater Manchester Ageing Hub we are promoting apprenticeships as an opportunity for anyone, at any age, to develop or change direction, and we are developing a report into older people's perceptions and experiences of apprenticeships.
+Working with the Greater Manchester Ageing Hub we are promoting apprenticeships as an opportunity for anyone, at any age, to develop or change direction.

-We have launched our Greater Manchester small-to-medium enterprise apprenticeship package, which includes grants for non-levy paying employers, support with workforce planning to highlight where apprentices could fit in with the business, a levy matchmaking service (opens in new window), and the roll-out of criteria to make you a quality apprentice employer.
+We developed a Greater Manchester small-to-medium enterprise apprenticeship package, which included grants for non-levy paying employers, support with workforce planning to highlight where apprentices could fit in with the business, a levy matchmaking service (opens in new window), and the roll-out of criteria to make you a quality apprentice employer.

 Maximizing the levy impact

 Working with levy-paying employers to better support apprenticeship programmes, maximize levy investment back into businesses and the wider Greater Manchester community, and ensure there are opportunities to develop our future talent.
 We’d like to work with you to pilot different approaches, flexible apprenticeships, and create clusters of high-quality apprenticeships within your sector.